top1944/duckuments/docs/atoms_85_fall2017_projects/27_anti_instagram/30-final-project-report-template.md

 ## Future avenues of development
 ### Annotated Data
 This failed horribly.
 We didn't manage to get any annotated data since something didn't work with the website.
-For further improvement of the algortihm and a proper performace evaluation this would be crucial.
+For further improvement of the algorithm and a proper performance evaluation this would be crucial.

 ### Remove unwanted background

+_Implemented in the geom.py file._

+#### Idea
 In order to make the k-Means approach faster one could try to remove unwanted background/irrelevant pixels.
 Since all the information except the road is of no use for the color transformation algorithm it can be remove.
 Up to now it just consumes more time and makes the algorithm incorrect.
 So if one could remove the unwanted background we could speed up k-Means because we don't have so many pixels anymore and because probably we don't need this many centers anymore.
 Since k-Means computational complexity is linear in both parameters this would definitively impact the computational time.

+#### Existing code
+There exists already some code for this idea.
+The basic concept is to use the flood fill concept.
+The output would be a mask which can be applied to every picture.
+But so far the generalization is difficult to make since the road geometry can easily change (e.g. in curves).
+And secondly this approach is quite time consuming as well.
+A simple workaround is the following:
+In general one can cut away the upper third of the picture to compute the color transform.
+One only need the road and its color for this procedure.
+So everything above the road is uninteresting for computing the color transform.
+The heuristic approach is cutting away the upper third.
+This is the default approach!

 ### Two step k-Means
 Do the first transformation with n iterations and k centers.
 Then remember the k centers.
 For the next 2, ..., z images only start from the previous centers from image \(z_{i-1}\) to compute the next centers from image $z_{i}$.